The link between GRESB participation and financial returns

 ESG Insights in Non-listed Fund Performance

 The report discusses the evolution of European non-listed real estate funds as measured by INREV Annual Fund Index by analyzing the effects of participation in the GRESB Real Estate Assessment on their financial performance.
 The report covers 11 years of fund-level data through INREV fund-level total returns, GRESB participation, and GRESB Scores.
-By combining the INREV and GRESB information, the report assesses whether ESG efforts have had any pervasive effects on fund returns.
+By combining the INREV and GRESB information, the report assesses whether sustainability efforts have had any pervasive effects on fund returns.

 Key finding: